 Again you are going to need a 650 credit score, 50% Debt to income ratio, and 20% down payment for a rental.
 You can listen to this podcast and this podcast on the details.
 That means if you are buying a $100,000 home that rents for $1,000 a month you will need $20,000 for the downpayment and at least $5,000 for closing costs and some cash reserves in case some issues come up.

-You can house-hack which is where you live in the property and get away with a 1-10% downpayment via a FHA loan but this is a little ghetto and its lame living with your tenants.
+You can house-hack which is where you live in the property and get away with a 1-10% down payment via an FHA loan but this is a little ghetto and it’s lame living with your tenants.
 But hey beggars can’t be picky if you don’t have the cash.
 And as the saying goes successful people do things most people are unwilling to do.